 I’ll first explain the guitar learning strategies with insights from neuroscience & psychology and then speak about how they would help you in your guitar training.
 I’ve often asked my students to use these over traditional exercises because training your brain to play the guitar is better than just training your fingers.

-Oh, and I’ve focused just on the guitar but these can be used for virtually ALL stringed instruments.
+I’ve focused just on the guitar but these can be used for virtually ALL stringed instruments.

 1. The transfer effect – let one guitar lick help the other: